volkamerlab/cptox21_manuscript_SI/README.md

 ## License
 (Back to [Table of contents](#table-of-contents))

-This work is licensed under the BSD 3-Clause "New" or "Revised" License.??
+This work is licensed under the MIT License.
-# fixme: which license will we use??

 ## Acknowledgement
 (Back to [Table of contents](#table-of-contents))